Sandrac98/innercircle/README.md

 # Credits
 ## Content

-- The text for the for the text in this website was created using https://chat.openai.com/chat
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 - I would like to give credit to the website https://codepen.io/MinzCode/pen/bGexzXw for providing the navbar code that I used on my website.
 I modified the code to match the color palette of my website.